Andrew-S-Rosen/VaxChecker/README.md

 Simply call `python check_vaxxmax.py` once you have set everything up.

 # Dependencies
-This codes is written in Python 3, which you can install via [Anaconda](https://anaconda.com/).
+This code is written in Python 3, which you can install via [Anaconda](https://anaconda.com/).
 It has the following dependencies, which can be readily installed via `conda install <PackageName>` or `pip install <PackageName>`:
 - Selenium (tested on 3.141.0)
 - NumPy (tested on 1.19.2)
 - Pandas (tested on 1.1.5)